Jason Jacobson

-Jason Jacobson (born June 8, 1977) is a Canadian curler from Saskatoon, Saskatchewan.
+Jason Jacobson (born June 8, 1977) is a Canadian curler from Saskatoon, Saskatchewan when he is not working as a member of the Saskatoon Police Service.

 Career

 Jacobson won the 2009 Saskatchewan provincial mixed championship playing second on a team skipped by Darrell McKee.
 The team represented Saskatchewan at the 2009 Canadian Mixed Curling Championship, where they finished third.
 After finishing 9-2 in the round robin, they would lose in the semi-final to Ontario.

 Jacobson is a long-time competitor on the World Curling Tour.
 He played in his first Grand Slam event playing third for the Jeff Sharp rink at the 2003 Players' Championship, where they would lose all of their matches.
 The next season Jacobson joined the Brad Heidt rink at third.
 The team played in two Grand Slams in the 2003-04 season.
 They failed to make the playoffs at the 2003 Canadian Open but did much better at the 2004 Players' Championship, placing in 4th place after losing in a rare 3rd place game.
 That season, he won two Tour events, the Russell Beef & Barley Classic and the SGI Canada Charity Classic.
 The next season, the team won the 2004 Whites Drug Store Classic.
 Jacobson left the team in 2005.